KwatMDPhD/Note/organize.md

-When naming files or tasks (or writing in general), try to start with a verb (`Explain Naming a File.extension`).

-When dating a name, prefix it with the most specific known time in "Year Mo Da Ho Mi Se" (`2024 08 19 15 24 Explain Dating`)
+When dating a name, prefix it with the most specific known time in "Year Mo Da Ho Mi Se" (`2024 08 19 15 24 File Name`).

 ## File

-Very temporary files ➡ `~/Downloads`.
+Very temporary files (to be deleted on the same day) ➡ `~/Downloads`.

-Temporary files ➡ `~/Desktop`.
+Temporary files (to be deleted) ➡ `~/Desktop`.

-Files ➡ `iCloud Drive`, which has the Apple directories, directories shared by others, and a personal directory
+Files (to be kept) ➡ `iCloud Drive`, which has the Apple directories, directories shared by others, and a personal directory

 ```
 iCloud Drive/